gin66/ScientificColorMaps/README.md

 # License

 This package is licensed under the MIT License.
 The color data has its own license.
 See in the respective file +LICENCE.pdf

+The package WCAG-Colors and its package dependency comes with its own licenses.
+The package is only used to create the diagrams and not part of the library itself.

 ## Acknowledgments